-If your dog has bad breath or has been gumming something disgusting--poop seems to be a favorite thing for dogs to pick up in their mouths--you may want to clean his mouth.
-Not only does your dog require regular dental care and cleaning, but sometimes his gums, jowls, and tongue can be harboring dirt and bacteria and smell rather awful!
+If your dog has bad breath or has been gumming something disgusting (poop seems to be a favorite), you may want to clean their mouth.
+Not only does your dog require regular dental care and cleaning, but sometimes their gums, jowls, and tongue can harbor dirt and bacteria and smell rather awful!

 There are several methods to clean your dog’s mouth, including regular tooth brushing, manual wiping, and using mouthwashes or dental treats that will disinfect, clean, and dislodge debris.

 Remember that a dog's saliva naturally neutralizes bacteria and carries it away, so working with this natural defense by providing chew items that increase the production of saliva is often adequate.
 But there are other things you can do to clean your pup's mouth if it's particularly smelly or dirty.